tum-pbs/pbdl-book/physgrad.md

 The update obtained with a regular gradient descent method has surprising shortcomings.
 The physical gradient instead allows us to more accurately backpropagate through nonlinear functions, provided that we have access to good inverse functions.

+Before moving on to including PGs in NN training processes, the next example will illustrate ...

 **todo, integrate comments below?**